 7. Monitor Email Engagement Metrics

-There are plenty of email engagement metrics you should be tracking to decipher which parts of your campaigns are working and which are not.
+Tracking your email engagement metrics helps you decipher which parts of your campaigns are working and which are not.
+Not to mention, it keeps you from your ConvertKit emails going to spam.

-These include the bounce rate, complaint rate, and spam rate, subscribe and unsubscribe rates, open rate, unique open rate, and more!
+These include the bounce rate, complaint rate, and spam rate, subscribe and unsubscribe rates, open rate, and unique open rate.

-Don’t worry.
+Don’t worry, though.
 It’s easy to see some of these metrics in your ConvertKit dashboard.
 There are even detailed numbers on how your campaigns are performing.

 But if you want to increase your email engagement, it is best to go beyond just measuring the numerical metrics.
 You can make your emails interactive and personal, celebrate your audience’s achievements, or be helpful and not just promotional.